 One of the most underrated rock groups on the Australian music scene, Moving Pictures premiered during 1978.
 At the epicentre of the band were vocalist Alex Smith and guitarist/ keyboardist/ songwriter Garry Frost.
 Charlie Cole (keyboards), Andrew Thompson (saxophone), Ian Lees (bass), and Paul Freeland (drums) were added to the cast that set about forging a strong reputation as a pub rock act with R&B influences, playing anything up to 250 shows a year.
 Their early sets included a mix of original material and covering the likes of Bruce Springsteen and Van Morrison.
 It was evident early on that the energetic stage presence of singer Alex Smith was an effective focal point, not to mention Smith possessing one of the most powerful set of vocal chords in the country.

 In early 1981 the hard work paid off when Moving Pictures were signed to the Wheatley management team (run by former Masters Apprentices bassist Glenn Wheatley).
-The band released their debut single ‘Walls’ in July ‘81, but their breakthrough on the charts came via its follow up ‘Bustin’ Loose’ in October 1981 (OZ#43).
-Both songs were included on the band’s first album ‘Days Of Innocence’, which made a solid debut on the Australian charts in October ‘81, continuing to sell steadily over the summer period.
-But it would take the release of the blockbusting third single to redefine Moving Pictures’ profile on the Australian rock landscape.
+The band released their debut single 'Bustin’ Loose’ in October 1981 (OZ#43) - thanks to members of the Countdown Australia FB page for correcting my earlier error on this.
+The song was included on the band’s first album ‘Days Of Innocence’, which made a solid debut on the Australian charts in October ‘81, continuing to sell steadily over the summer period.
+But it would take the release of the blockbusting second single to redefine Moving Pictures’ profile on the Australian rock landscape.

 The Garry Frost penned power ballad ‘What About Me?’ was released in early 1982 and was soon saturating both AM and FM dials on radios across Australia.
 ‘What About Me?’ debuted on the charts during February and five weeks later was entrenched at #1.
 It held off the competition for a marathon six weeks, going on to become the second biggest selling single in Australia for 1982 (behind Survivor’s ‘Eye Of The Tiger’ - see future post).
 ‘What About Me?’ was released in the U.S. later in 1982, reaching a respectable #29 and spending 26 weeks inside the Billboard Hot 100.
 It was re-released in the U.S. market in 1989, climbing to #46 at its second attempt (I’m not sure why it was re-released in America at that time).
 Lyrically the song was initially inspired by a personal experience of songwriter Garry Frost.
 As Frost recalled, at the time he was working in an educational role with autistic children, and one day he went to a local corner shop to buy some lunch.
 There was a small boy waiting patiently to be served but he was being overlooked, which sparked the idea in Frost of all the other people in the world being overlooked.
 ‘What About Me?’ returned to #1 on the Australian charts during 2004 for Shannon Noll (runner-up Australian Idol).
 Moving Pictures were scheduled to tour the U.S. in support of the likes of REO Speedwagon and Hall & Oates, but their American label Elektra collapsed, putting a full stop on the band’s U.S. foray.